 Apache Iceberg in 2022 is adding the features data engineers want and need which is clear given the attention and momentum it has recently received in just a little over a month into the year.

 This momentum is just getting going with multiple announcements already in 2022.
 Iceberg will be playing a large role in the Subsurface 2022 conference being held Live online March 2-3 featuring several talks on Apache Iceberg.
-Register for the free conference here so you don’t miss any of the Iceberg sessions.
+Register for free conference here so you don’t miss any of the Iceberg sessions.